kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 3. Create a Function.
 In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [Function](./assets/function.yaml).

-4. Expose your Function following [this](/components/serverless/#tutorials-expose-a-function-with-an-api-rule) tutorial.
-Follow the instructions in the `Console UI` tab.
+4. Expose your Function following the [tutorial](/components/serverless/#tutorials-expose-a-function-with-an-api-rule).
+Use the instructions in the **Console UI** tab.

-5. Bind the ServiceInstance to your Function following [this](/components/serverless/#tutorials-bind-a-service-instance-to-a-function) tutorial.
-Follow the instructions in the `Console UI` tab.
+5. Bind the ServiceInstance to your Function following the [tutorial](/components/serverless/#tutorials-bind-a-service-instance-to-a-function).
+Use the instructions in the **Console UI** tab.

 ### Cleanup